-- 06 IMPLEMENT THE PLAN: Train teachers, volunteers, community leaders, parents and children on withdrawing children from work and (re) integrating them in schools, monitoring the situations, documentation, and strengthening the social mobilization towards a norm setting that children should not work but belong in school! - 07 SUPPORT THE CHILDREN IN SCHOOL: Identify working and other out of school children and schools to be part of the programme - STRENGTHEN THE SCHOOL SYSTEM: Introduce motivation centres and/ or bridge courses to prepare children to be (re) integrated in the formal school system. - SUSTAINED FOLLOW UP OF THE CHILDREN: Stimulate dialogues with the community on sustained education and raising other violations of child rights and harmful practices. - PROGRESS OF THE INTERVENTION: Sustained mobilization in the child labour context, e.g. when a community has changed its norm and is providing support to other communities to change their norms to prevent violations of child rights.
+06 IMPLEMENT THE PLAN:

+Train teachers, volunteers, community leaders, parents and children on withdrawing children from work and (re) integrating them in schools, monitoring the situations, documentation, and strengthening the social mobilization towards a norm setting that children should not work but belong in school!

+97 SUPPORT THE CHILDREN IN SCHOOL:

+Identify working and other out of school children and schools to be part of the programme or bridge courses to prepare children to be (re) integrated in the formal school system.

+(08) STRENGTHEN THE SCHOOL SYSTEM:

+SUSTAINED FOLLOW UP OF THE CHILDREN:

+the community on sustained education and raising other violations of child rights and harmful practices.

+PROGRESS OF THE INTERVENTION:

+labour context, e.g. when a community has changed its norm and is providing support to other communities to change their norms to prevent violations of child rights.

+Get to know people and generally discuss issues that are

+Introduce motivation centres and/

+Stimulate dialogues with

+Sustained mobilization in the child